yifeidesu/grocerylist/README.md

 * Click the Delete button will get a confirm dialogue.
 * Click the Edit button will navigate the user to the edit forms.
 * In the detail view, when an item is purchased, it will have a label of Item purchased; while when not purchased, it has a label of Item to purchase.
-* Use Generate Some and Clear All buttons to quickly generate/clear items to test the application.
 ![detail](https://user-images.githubusercontent.com/23082500/42802349-aa2dd014-8970-11e8-9b69-d37bfeb796e2.png)
 <hr>